PhD Program in Nanoscience

 CA06.
 Intellectual critique and defence of solutions.

-This doctoral programme involves groups of recognised prestige from the Departments of Inorganic Chemistry, Organic Chemistry, Physical Chemistry and Applied Physics of the universities of Valencia (UV), Alicante (UA), La Laguna (ULL) and Castilla- La Mancha (UCLM), which gives it the multidisciplinary character and critical size needed to become a national benchmark in this strategic area.
+This doctoral programme involves groups of recognised prestige from the Departments of Inorganic Chemistry, Organic Chemistry, Physical Chemistry, Physics and Applied Physics of the universities of Valencia (UV), Alicante (UA), La Laguna (ULL) and Castilla- La Mancha (UCLM), which gives it the multidisciplinary character and critical size needed to become a national benchmark in this strategic area.

 Professors and researchers that take part in this PhD program are detailed here

-This official doctoral programme in Nanoscience and Nanotechnology was created in 2007 and received, by the Ministry of Education, the Quality Award in October 2008 (Reference MCD2008-00082) and the Excellence Mention in October 2011 (Reference MEE2011-00194).
+This official doctoral programme is registered in the RUCT under code 5601462.
+It stems from the Official Postgraduate Programme in Nanoscience and Nanotechnology, created in 2007, which received a Quality Award from the Ministry of Education in October 2008 (Reference MCD2008-00082) and an Excellence Award in October 2011 (Reference MEE2011-00194).

 Click here for information about